 SICILIAN FOOD OUR ADVICE IN PALERMO

-If you want to taste some real Sicilian food and at the same time save money, our advice are:
+If you want to taste some real Sicilian food and save money at the same time, here are our essential recommendations:

 MAIN UNIQUE FOOD YOU CAN TRY IN PALERMO: